 A recent article on this site inspired me to write something I’ve been toying with for a long time: a few opinions I hold that will get me kicked out of my comic shop if they ever find out that’s what I think.
 There’s crossover, but the difference is, that thread is about gaps in our knowledge; this is me thinking things I’m not allowed to think.
 Some of these are things I do know fairly well; most are about things I’ve read.

 Comics should be fun!
-So many writers lose sight of that.
-They make the readers feel tough or smart by reading them, but if a writer relies on an Emperor’s New Clothes thing, that’s not good writing.
+And yet, so many writers seem to want to fill the world with cynicism and bitterness and bad feeling – to that I say, congratulations.
+Every time I hear their names, I’m filled with cynicism and bitterness and bad feeling.
+These writers make the readers feel tough or smart by reading them, but if a writer relies on an Emperor’s New Clothes thing, that’s not good writing.
 Wallowing in your own crapulence is not good writing.

 I’m talking some big names here: Alan Moore, Frank Miller (even when he was popular), Mark Millar.
 Basically, anybody whose last name starts with ‘M’.
 Also, Garth Ennis.
 (If you kind of cross your eyes, the two ‘n’s look like an ‘M’, right?)
 (Okay, the ‘M’ thing is just a coincidence; I mean, I dislike Grant Morrison for entirely different reasons to the others.)